 This is a post I didn’t want to have to be writing.
 It’s definitely one of those ‘that’s life’ moments, just when you think you are on top of everything life has a funny way of switching that around.

 It all started the day of my last blog post.
-I’d had a niggle of pain in my backside, but put it down to a vigorous exercise class I had been to that week.
+I’d had a niggle of pain in my abdomen, but put it down to a vigorous exercise class I had been to that week.
 It gradually developed into a hot stabbing pain so bad that I was reluctant to walk more than a couple of feet.
 So naturally I made an appointment at my local GP surgery where I was told it was just a scratch, to put some cream on and not to worry as it would heal in time.
 So I spent that week in bed and when by the Saturday it had become about ten times worse, decided I should take more drastic action.

 NHS 24 were phoned where they assessed my symptoms and booked me an appointment that night at a local out-of-hours-hospital.
 They figured it would be best to get me seen by another doctor.
 By this point I was basically writhing in agony in the waiting room.
 You know when you just know yourself that something isn’t right?
 It was one of those moments.